acdvs/eslint-plugin-suitescript/docs/rules/no-module-extensions.md

 # suitescript/no-module-extensions

+:wrench: _The `--fix` option on the command line can automatically fix some of the problems reported by this rule._

 Enforces no filename extensions on module dependencies.

 > **Note:** As of January 2021, there appears to be a NetSuite bug that intermittently causes an error (`SuiteScript 2.1 entry point scripts must implement one script type function..`) when attempting to upload script files that include dependencies with file extensions.